 The Pennsylvania Department of Conservation and Natural Resources simply states that the first colonists named the area "The Shades of Death" for its "dark forests, numerous swamps and rocky, unfarmable soil."

-The Shades of Death area has many pine, hemlock and spruce trees with "the roots waxing lustily in deep beds of mold," according to "Seeing Pennsylvania" by John Thomson Faris.
+The Shades of Death area has many pine, hemlock and spruce trees with lots of roots and rocks that can be slippery when wet.

 According to "Carbon County" by Rebecca Rabenold-Finsel, a century after the massacre the Shades of Death would become known for the Sunnyrest Sanatorium, a health resort that sought to heal those with tuberculosis.

 Today, Hickory Run State Park in the western foothills of the Pocono Mountains marks the beginning of the Shades of Death Trail, a 1.3-mile trail popular with bird watchers.
 The trail also features a waterfall.
 Hickory Run State Park is a 15,000-acre park with over 40 miles of hiking trails.
 The Shades of Death Trail is rated as moderate and good for all ages and skill levels.